TR EN

 Follows different food preservation methods and uses appropriate storage strategies in accordance with nutrition principles.

-Uses direct/indirect calorie calculation methods and PAL (physical activity level) to measure energy requirements.
+Uses direct/indirect calorie calculation methods and PAL (physical activity level) and measures energy requirements.

 Identifies the roles of water and electrolytes in the body and computes their requirements.